KenDickey/PackageEnvironments/README.md

-## A Package can be used as a Feature or and Environment
+## A Package can be used as a Feature or an Environment
 ============

 Early experiment with lightweight Environment / Namespace usage in Packages.